 Submit to the 2021 ViewPoint Gallery International Print Competition

-Please note: the exhibition originally scheduled for March, "Street Life : Candid Portraits" by Paul Williams as had to be rescheduled due to COVID travel restrictions.
+Please note: the exhibition scheduled for March, "Street Life : Candid Portraits" by Paul Williams was rescheduled due to COVID travel restrictions.
 A new date will be announced in the future.

 Every winter ViewPoint Gallery welcomes new exhibiting members with an exhibit that showcases their work.
 This year ViewPoint is excited and pleased to welcome Jeremy Brake, Colin Chase, Krista McCuish and Don Thomson.
 Please be sure to stop in and view the work of our talented new members.

 All necessary COVID restrictions and conventions in place.

 April 22 -May 30, 2021

 The next open print reviews will be on Saturday, May 1st.

 Due to COVID-19 precautions, the print review will be split into two sessions (10-11am, or 11am-noon), each with a maximum of four participants.

 If you would like to participate in the print review, please which session you would like to attend to e-mail Eric Boutilier-Brown.

 This exhibit features photos taken on a photo trip to Havana, Santieras and Trinidad, Cuba.
 Many people have holidayed in Cuba and returned with standard holiday shots.
 Instead, in this show I share what I captured of the people and culture of this wonderful country.

 a guest group show by NSCC 2021 photography grads